SAP-samples/teched2025-IN163/exercises/ex2/README.md

 Because AEM offers a lot of configuration options for setting up the Queues, in contrast to exercise 1 the Queue is not just created by maintaining it in the channel.
 You actively have to open up the **AEM Broker Manager** and create the Queue explicitly.
 Furthermore, you need to predefine how many partitions and consumers are required.
 For ensuring EOIO, the most important parameter here is **Maximum Delivered Unacknowledged Messages per Flow** in the Advanced Settings.
 If the value of this parameter is not 1, EOIO can not be guaranteed.

-The second integration process reads the message from the very same AEM queue and runs the actual integration logic, in our case a message mapping, but only if the QueueID equals **12345**.
+The second integration process reads the message from the very same AEM queue and runs the actual integration logic, in our case a message mapping, but only if the QueueID **not** equals **12345**.
 The routing condition is added here to simulate an error situation: if the message mapping is not deployed, the messages in the corresponding Queue Partition stuck until the mapping is deployed and the first message is processed.
-If you choose another QueueID, that is other than **12345**, first of all the messages won't run the message mapping and hence won't run into an error in the first place.
+If you choose the QueueID **12345**, first of all the messages won't run the message mapping and hence won't run into an error in the first place.
 Secondly, the messages are most likely distributed to a different partition because of a different generated Partition Key Hash (based on the QueueID) and hence are not blocked.

 Once the message mapping has been successfully carried out, the message is reliably exchanged with a receiver using the XI 3.0 protocol.
 The **XI adapter** in Cloud Integration doesn’t natively support Exactly Once In Order delivery.
 Instead, you need to select the **Handled by Integration Flow** delivery assurance to implement the same.
 If you use the Handled by Integration Flow delivery assurance setting, the XI receiver adapter doesn’t persist the outgoing message which is not needed here because the message is persisted and retried from the exclusive JMS queue anyway.
 Furthermore, the XI receiver adapter expects the headers **SapQualityOfService** and **SapQueueId** to be set within the integration flow.
 Those headers are actually configured by using the corresponding headers passed from the SAP RM sender adapter.